Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 Thus, it remains to consider the situation shown in Figure~\ref{special-bypass-fig} on the left (the gray boxes again stand for families of mirrors of the diagram, not rectangles of~$\Pi$).

-The diagram~$M'$ can be obtained from~$M$ in three steps: \begin{enumerate} \item a double merge move that merges~$y_0$ with~$y_2$; \item a type~I elimination move that removes~$y_1$ with the remaining mirror on it; \item a type~II split move that recovers~$y_0$ and~$y_1$ with all mirrors on them except for~$\nu_1$ and~$\nu_2$. \end{enumerate} The double merge move should then be decomposed neatly into type~I elementary moves, and the type~II split move into type~II elementary moves, which is possible due to Lemmas~\ref{neutral-move-decomposition-lem} and~\ref{split-move-decomposition-lem}.
-This is illustrated in Figure~\ref{special-bypass-fig}.
+The diagram~$M'$ can be obtained from~$M$ in three steps illustrated in Figure~\ref{special-bypass-fig}: \begin{enumerate} \item a double merge move that merges~$y_0$ with~$y_2$; \item a type~I elimination move that removes~$y_1$ with the remaining mirror on it; \item a type~II split move that recovers~$y_0$ and~$y_1$ with all mirrors on them except for~$\nu_1$ and~$\nu_2$. \end{enumerate} The double merge move should then be neatly decomposed into type~I elementary moves, and the type~II split move should be neatly decomposed into type~II elementary moves, which is possible due to Lemmas~\ref{neutral-move-decomposition-lem} and~\ref{split-move-decomposition-lem}.

-These decompositions can be chosen so as to preserve either all boundary circuits visiting~$y_0$ and not hitting~$\nu_1$, or boundary circuits visiting~$y_2$ and not hitting~$\nu_2$.
+These decompositions can be chosen to preserve either all boundary circuits visiting~$y_0$ and not hitting~$\nu_1$, or all boundary circuits visiting~$y_2$ and not hitting~$\nu_2$.
 If no mirror on either~$y_0$ or~$y_2$ is hit by a boundary circuit in~$C$, we are done.

 It is possible, however, that both~$y_0$ and~$y_2$ contain mirrors hit by boundary circuits in~$C$, in which case we would get stuck without the $-$-flexibility of~$M'$.
 However, $-$-flexibility allows us to avoid the difficulty.